tueimage/essential-skills/medical-images.md

 pip install --user SimpleITK
 ```

-We are going to use SimpleITK to load `*.mhd` files later.
-To be able to DICOM and 2D image files, also install the packages `pydicom` and `imageio` this way.
+We are going to use SimpleITK to load `*.mhd` adn DICOM files later.
+To be able to read 2D image files, also install the package `imageio` this way.

 ## Working with 2D image files (i.e. `*.jpg`, `*.png`, `*.tiff`)